-4.4 LUNCH PROGRAM
+4.4 LUNCH PROGRAM (TBD)

 A daily lunch period is provided to all students.
-Students may choose to bring in a sack lunch from home or may pre-order from a catered hot lunch menu.
-Hot lunch is provided by an outside caterer and served to students by the HPCS Lunchroom Coordinator along with a daily team of parent volunteers.
-Families have the opportunity to place an order for hot lunches from the monthly menus approximately every five weeks.
+If hot lunch is provided, students may choose to bring in a sack lunch from home or may pre-order from a catered hot lunch menu.
+Hot lunch is provided by an outside caterer and served to students by the classroom teachers.
+If hot lunch provided, families will have the opportunity to place an order for hot lunches from the monthly menus approximately every five weeks.
 All hot lunches must be pre-purchased.
-Since all students eat in the lunchroom and in order to keep costs as low as possible, each family is required to serve in the lunchroom during the school year.
-A family who does not fulfill the service requirement may be subject to a buyout fee.